 Oh, you want more?

-Viennese main courses have evolved with the times.
+Main courses in Vienna have, of course, evolved with the times.
 But some traditional recipes still dominate local restaurant menus and family dinners.
 So, here we go…

 Schnitzel (not) with noodles